Swim back to Cuba Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 OBTAINING A VISA AND OTHER LEGAL CONSIDERATIONS: US citizens traveling to Cuba must obtain a Visa and fall into one of the 12 categories of legal travel to Cuba established by OFAC (Office of Foreign Assets Control, Department of Treasury).
 The 12 categories of permitted travel to Cuba may be reviewed here: Travel to Cuba.
 Our program falls into the category of Educational-People to People which requires that we follow a detailed educational itinerary provided by a Cuban based outfitter as described here: Itinerary.
 Once airfare is ticketed we will send you details on how to obtain a visa which costs $85.
 When obtaining a Visa at Visa for Cuba you will be asked to select: one of the 12 categories (select Educational-People to People); Flight Date, Record Locator, and Cuba Province, select Havana.

 In June, 2017 the Trump Administration ordered a series of changes regarding policies towards travel to Cuba for US citizens.
-The changes were outlined by the Department of Treasury OFAC division and can be reviewed here:
+The changes were outlined by the Department of Treasury OFAC division and can be reviewed here: June 2017 OFACUpdate.
+On November 9th, 2017 the new policies went into affect and can be reviewed here: November OFAC implementation.

 You may also review the US Department of State's Cuba Page for the most current information on travel to Cuba.